Robert MacBryde: Rise, decline and influences

-At the height of their acclaim they courted a large circle of friends – including Michael Ayrton, Francis Bacon, Lucian Freud and John Minton as well as the writers Fred Urquhart, George Barker, Elizabeth Smart, Frank Norman and Dylan Thomas – and were renowned for their parties at their studio (77 Bedford Gardens).
+At the height of their acclaim, MacBryde and Colquhoun maintained a wide circle of friends and associates, including painters Michael Ayrton, Francis Bacon, Lucian Freud and John Minton as well as the writers Fred Urquhart, George Barker, Elizabeth Smart, Frank Norman and Dylan Thomas.

 Influenced by Graham Sutherland and John Piper, MacBryde became a well-known painter of the Modernist school of art, known for his brightly coloured Cubist studies.
 His later work evolved into a darker, Expressionist range of still lifes and landscapes.
 In collaboration with Colquhoun, he created several set designs during and after the Second World War.
 These included sets for Gielgud's Macbeth, King Lear at Stratford and Massine's Scottish ballet Donald of the Burthens, produced by the Sadler's Wells Ballet at Covent Garden in 1951.
 During the 1950s, both MacBryde and Colquhoun lost the attention of the art scene due to the rise of Abstraction, and as both had become heavy drinkers, serious artistic work became almost impossible.
 Since neither had any private means, they were reduced at times to near destitution.